 - Mary Astell Academy – Alternative Provision academy offering education to permanently excluded pupils and pupils who are struggling in mainstream school (11-16 years)

-- Thomas Bewick Special School – Special School academy for pupils with a diagnosis of autism (3-19 years)
+- Thomas Bewick Special School – Special School academy for pupils with a diagnosis of Autistic Spectrum Condition (ASC) (3-19 years)

-- Harry Watts Academy – Special School academy for pupils with a diagnosis of autism (5-16 years)
+- Harry Watts Academy – Special School academy for pupils with a diagnosis of Autistic Spectrum Condition (ASC) (5-16 years)

-- Gilbert Ward Academy – Special School Academy for pupils with SEMH or a diagnosis of autism (11-16 years), projected opening September 2023
+- Gilbert Ward Academy – Special School academy for pupils with SEMH or a diagnosis of Autistic Spectrum Condition (ASC) (11-16 years)

-Prosper Learning Trust is currently responsible for the education and care of approximately 600 pupils and employs nearly 300 staff.
+Prosper Learning Trust is currently responsible for the education and care of approximately 600 pupils and employs over 300 staff.
 The total revenue budget for the Trust is approximately £12 million.